k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

   * **MASK_NO_CACHE** - mask an empty value but don't cache it.
   * **MASK_AND_CACHE** - mask an empty value and cache it.

+ Note: the **MaskingSequence** has specific arguments.
+Click [here](08_sequence_implementation_guide.md#sequence-next-value) for more information.

 The following input arguments are specific to the **MaskingSequence** Actor:

-* **sequenceInterface**, the interface where the sequence is defined with the name stored in the **maskingId** input argument.
+* **sequenceInterface**, the interface where the sequence is defined with the name stored in the **sequenceId** input argument if set.
+If the sequenceId is empty, the sequence name is taken from the **maskingId** input argument.
 The sequence next value implementation method depends on the sequence definition set by the **sequenceInterface** input argument.
 [Click for more information about Sequence Next Value](08_sequence_implementation_guide.md#sequence-next-value).
 * **initialValue** and **increment**, define the initial value of the sequence and the value of the increment.

 ### How Do I Mask Data using Masking Actors?